The Power of Love (Jennifer Rush song)

-"The Power of Love" is a pop song co-written and originally recorded by American singer-songwriter Jennifer Rush in 1984.
-It was released in December 1984, by CBS Records, as the fifth single from her debut album, Jennifer Rush (1984), and has since been successfully covered by Air Supply, Laura Branigan, and Celine Dion.
+"The Power of Love" is a pop power ballad co-written and first recorded by American singer-songwriter Jennifer Rush in 1984.
+Released in December 1984 by CBS Records as the fifth single from her debut album, Jennifer Rush, the song became her breakthrough hit and later attracted notable cover versions by Air Supply, Laura Branigan, and Celine Dion.

-Recorded in Frankfurt, Germany (where Rush is based) and released in West Germany in late 1984, Rush's original version, arranged as a power ballad, reached number one on the UK singles chart in October 1985, becoming the best-selling single of the year in the UK and the ninth best-selling single of the decade.
-It also topped the charts in several other European countries, as well as Canada, Australia, New Zealand, and South Africa.
+Recorded in Germany, where Rush was based at the time, the original version was issued in West Germany in late 1984.
+It reached number one on the UK Singles Chart in October 1985, becoming the best-selling single of the year in the United Kingdom and the ninth best-selling single of the decade.
+It also topped the charts in several other European countries, as well as Canada, Australia, New Zealand, Israel and South Africa.

-Dion's version peaked at number one in the United States, Canada, and Australia, and hit the top ten in several more countries in 1994.
-The song has been translated into several languages, becoming a pop standard.
+Celine Dion's 1993 recording became the most commercially successful reinterpretation, reaching number one in the United States, Canada, and Australia, and entering the top 10 in numerous other territories in 1994.
+The song has since been translated into multiple languages and is regarded as a modern pop standard.